Last Updated August 2, 2021

 Because Romania’s micro-business tax scheme is based on turnover, you’ll need to file one tax return each quarter declaring your revenues, but that’s about it.
 You can base things on turnover, or involve tax deductions.

-The laws have continually been evolving, largely in the favor of the business owner, so do consult with us before putting this structure into place.
+The laws have continually been evolving, largely in the favor of the business owner, so consult with us before trying to put this structure in place.

 Limitations on Your Tax Exemption

-There are two big exceptions that limit the use of Romanian companies with low tax rates:
+There are two big exceptions that limit the possibility of low tax rates for a Romanian company:

 - No more than 20% of the annual turnover can come from management or consulting income.
 This means you can’t do a bunch of service work for another company.